Triston Casas Player Props: Red Sox vs. Athletics

-On Friday, Triston Casas (.273 on-base percentage in past 10 games, 53 points below season-long percentage) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Sam Long.
-First pitch is at 7:10 PM ET.
+After going 1-for-3 in his most recent game, Triston Casas and the Boston Red Sox face the Oakland Athletics (who will start Paul Blackburn) at 4:10 PM ET on Saturday.

-In his most recent game he had a hitless performance (0-for-3) against the Rangers.
+In his previous game he had a one-hit performance (1-for-3) against the Athletics.

 Triston Casas Game Info & Props vs. the Athletics